 Simply take slow and steady – deep – breaths, focusing your thought on the natural inhale-exhale rhythm and watch as you sleep, your body and mind calm down.

 What can a few downward-facing dogs do for quality?
 A lot, say, researchers.
 Past studies have found a correlation between yoga practice and decreased symptoms of insomnia.
 One study from Harvard Medical School researchers, who found that daily 30- to 45-minute yoga sessions significantly improved symptoms for those suffering from chronic insomnia.

-In another recent University of Rochester study looking at cancer survivors, a demographic that frequently reports sleep disturbances, researchers found that the movement, breathing and mindfulness of yoga significantly improved the quality of the study participants’ sleep.
+In another recent University of Rochester study looking at cancer survivors, a demographic that frequently reports sleep disturbances, researchers found that the movement, breathing

 This exotic-sounding herbal supplement is commonly used throughout South America for help with sleep and relaxation – it’s even found in some sodas.
 There is evidence that the herb may have pain-relieving qualities, helping to control muscle spasms and even menstrual pains.